l6p/l6p.github.io/UsingLollipop/ViewLogs.md

 </style>
 ![pic00000005](/assets/images/pic00000005.png)

-Then click the Check Logs button to open the log view screen.
+Then click the **Check Logs** button to open the log view screen.
+The default is the master's log, you can select to view other workers' logs through the menu on top of the window.

+Customized information can also be exported to the log using JSON format in the test cases, click [here](/ScriptGuides/GettingJsonData.html){:target="_blank"} to see more details.